Diana, Princess of Wales: Engagement and wedding

-After she became Princess of Wales, Diana automatically acquired rank as the third-highest female in the British order of precedence (after the Queen and the Queen Mother), and was fifth or sixth in the orders of precedence of her other realms, following the Queen, the relevant viceroy, the Duke of Edinburgh, the Queen Mother, and the Prince of Wales.
-Within a few years of the wedding, the Queen extended Diana visible tokens of membership in the royal family; she lent her the Queen Mary's Lover's Knot Tiara, and granted her the badge of the Royal Family Order of Elizabeth II.

 Children

 The couple had residences at Kensington Palace and Highgrove House, near Tetbury.
 On 5 November 1981, Diana's pregnancy was announced.
-In January 1982–12 weeks into the pregnancy—Diana fell down a staircase at Sandringham, suffering some bruising, and the royal gynaecologist Sir George Pinker was summoned from London; the foetus was uninjured.
+In January 1982—12 weeks into the pregnancy—Diana fell down a staircase at Sandringham, suffering some bruising, and the royal gynaecologist George Pinker was summoned from London; the foetus was uninjured.
 Diana later confessed that she had intentionally thrown herself down the stairs because she was feeling "so inadequate".
-On 21 June 1982, Diana gave birth to the couple's first son, Prince William.
+On 21 June 1982, she gave birth to the couple's first son, Prince William.
 She subsequently suffered from postpartum depression after her first pregnancy.
 Amidst some media criticism, she decided to take William—who was still a baby—on her first major tours of Australia and New Zealand, and the decision was popularly applauded.
-By her own admission, Diana had not initially intended to take William until Malcolm Fraser, the Australian prime minister, made the suggestion.
+By her own admission, Diana had not initially intended to take William until Australian prime minister Malcolm Fraser made the suggestion.

 A second son, Harry, was born on 15 September 1984.
 Diana said she and Charles were closest during her pregnancy with Harry.
-She was aware their second child was a boy, but did not share the knowledge with anyone else, including Charles as he was hoping for a girl.
+She was aware their second child was a boy, but did not share the knowledge with anyone else, including Charles, who hoped for a girl.

 Diana gave her sons wider experiences than was usual for royal children.
 She rarely deferred to Charles or to the royal family, and was often intransigent when it came to the children.
 She chose their first given names, dismissed a royal family nanny and engaged one of her own choosing, selected their schools and clothing, planned their outings, and took them to school herself as often as her schedule permitted.
 She also organised her public duties around their timetables.
 Diana was reported to have described Harry as "naughty, just like me", and William as "my little wise old man" whom she started to rely on as her confidant by his early teens.